ageitgey/face_recognition/README.md

 #### Python Module

-You can import the `face_recognition` module and then easily manipulate faces with just a couple of lines of code.
+You can import the `face_recognition` module and then easily manipulate faces with just a few lines of code.
 It's super easy!

 API Docs: [https://face-recognition.readthedocs.io](https://face-recognition.readthedocs.io/en/latest/face_recognition.html).

-##### Automatically find all the faces in an image
+##### Automatically Find All Faces in a Photo

 ```python
 import face_recognition